ignacio-badiola/express-sandbox/README.md

 - nodemon
 - views as html

-## Steps to create a project from scratch
+## Steps to create a project from scratch:

 - Create app.js file
 - npm init